 To prevent your hearing aids from breaking down, clean them every day with a soft fabric.
 Do not use cleaners containing alcohol because they damage the internal parts and circuitry.
 Use an anti-humidity kit to prevent moisture from entering the device and damaging its components.
 Change filters or remove earwax and other debris.
 Do not use sharp instruments but a small brush.
-When earmoulds become dry, stiff, cracked or discoloured, it is best to replace them.
+When earmolds become dry, stiff, cracked or discoloured, it is best to replace them.

 While distorted sound may be caused by low volume or incorrect adjustment, it may also occur due to damage to the hearing aid or defective parts.
 In this situation you must schedule an appointment with your hearing care professional to suggest the best course of action.

 If your hearing aid is switched to telecoil, it may also produce a distorted sound.
 To fix the issue you have to switch to microphone signal.
-Additionally if your hearing aid, earmould and slim tubes are fitting poorly, you should consult your audiologist for professional advice.
+Additionally if your hearing aid, earmold and slim tubes are fitting poorly, you should consult your audiologist for professional advice.

 Accumulated earwax may block sounds from entering the middle ear.
 Thereby, you must have your ear canals regularly cleaned.
 Never attempt to remove the earwax by yourself because as this could damage your ear.